 Let me explain.

-When you want to make soup with any meat, it is recommended to boil your meat first, drain and throw the water.
-Because the water from the first boil will have all the impurities of the meat as you can see there is dirty foam on top of the water.
+Because the water from the first boil will have all the impurities of the meat.
+You can see there is dirty foam on top of the water.
 And you don’t want that in your soup.

-Before you go, check out my other recipes that you may like too 😉.
+Before you go, check out more comfort food from my Indonesian kitchen that you may like.